-Links to clients and partners logos
+Links on clients and partners logos

 Websites that want to be cautious about their rankings and page rank values should also add “nofollow” to the links of their partners and clients.
 In this way you indicate to Google that they cannot vouch for each organization’s website that you are linking to.
 More importantly, you optimize your link juice flow between your own website pages and you avoid “losing” linking power by transferring it to other websites.
 At the same time, your users can still see and visit the websites of your partners.